aov.ai-checkout-upsell

 Rule name

 Enter a descriptive name (e.g., "Hide COD for international orders").
-A default name like "Payment customization #1" is suggested.
+A default name like "Hide payment method #1" is pre-filled.

 Status